Were you all excited about your new website but now feel demotivated because, after two months, it’s still not ranking well on Google?

 Most new websites cannot escape the sandbox effect and have to face the wrath for several months before they start ranking well in Google search results.
 But there are particular niches where people can make their sites rank on the first search results page within the first 2-3 months.

 Yes, that’s right!
-The certain period known as the sandbox varies from one niche to another, and we suggest you learn more about it before launching a website.
+The sandbox period varies from one niche to another, and we suggest you learn more about it before launching a website.

-For example, if you are operating in highly manipulated niches like forex trading, cryptocurrencies, NFTs and payday loans, the chances are that the sandbox period will be higher.
-It can be as long as eight months or higher.
+For example, they operate in highly manipulated niches like forex trading, cryptocurrencies, NFTs, and payday loans.
+The sandbox period will likely be longer—as long as eight months or higher.
 This is because these niches are profitable and have great competition.

 Based on the keyword difficulty, websites rank at different paces, and the following chart shows the days it takes from the date of publishing to begin seeing high-ranking positions;